The Real Reason Kim & Kanye's Baby Name Is Ruffling Feathers

 ?And they will call her Chi PRONOUNCED (SHY) and not (CHAI) FYI!

 Personally, I’m thrilled with the name.
 I think it flows well and I wouldn’t expect anything less from the couple who proudly named their first two children North and Saint.
-Perhaps it’s because my classmates couldn’t properly pronounce Sesali for years, but I have always supported names that are non-traditional, weird, unorthodox, different.
+Perhaps it’s because my classmates couldn’t properly pronounce Sesali until around the fourth grade, but I have always supported names that are non-traditional, weird, unorthodox, non-traditional.
 But truthfully, I don’t think that’s the case.

 You know there are white people making fun of the name Chicago West who are gonna name their daughter Brooklyn.— Nick Jack Pappas (@Pappiness) January 19, 2018